 On the theoretical side, it becomes challenging and often speculative to address quantitatively the charge and energy transfer rates in the limit of sub-nanometer separation between coupled layers, where orbital overlap prevail~\cite{Koppens2011,Selig2019,Dong2023}.
 It is thus important to scrutinize the specific case of tightly coupled TMD and graphene layers in order to get an accurate estimation of the transfer time as well as clear insights into the transfer mechanism.

 In this work, we study the low-temperature excitonic dynamics in two distinct types of MoSe$_2$/graphene heterostructures.
-First, in a monolayer of MoSe$_2$ directly coupled to a graphene flake comprising several domains with thicknesses ranging from $N=1$ to $N=6$ layers, we observe two effects: i) sizeable PL quenching and ii) reduction of the bright exciton lifetime.
-Remarkably, the latter is marginally dependent on $N$, whereas PL quenching shows an appreciable increase with $N$.
-Second, the investigation of MoSe$_2$ monolayers decoupled from a graphene monolayer by thin hexagonal boron nitride (hBN) spacers reveals that a 3 layer-thick (1.0~nm) hBN spacer suffices to fully decouple MoSe$_2$ from graphene.
-These results strongly indicate that the dominant transfer mechanism for bright excitons is very short range (sub-nm) and implies charge tunnelling.
-In addition, by confronting an electrodynamic model~\cite{SMnote} to our experimental results, we argue that even if dipole-dipole mediated (F\"orster-type) energy transfer has no sizeable impact on bright excitons, this mechanism contributes to PL quenching by accelerating the relaxation of hot excitons through efficient transfer to graphene layers, with a rate that appreciably depends on $N$.
-Our work sheds new light on charge and energy transfer mechanisms at ultrashort (sub-nm) distances and is a strong impetus to further develop existing theoretical frameworks to address charge and energy transfer in the charge tunnelling regime.
+First, monolayers of MoSe$_2$ directly coupled to ``straircase-like'' graphene flakes comprising several domains with distinct thicknesses.
+We observe two effects: i) sizeable PL quenching and ii) reduction of the bright exciton lifetime.
+Remarkably, the latter is marginally dependent on the number of graphene layers $N$, whereas PL quenching shows an appreciable increase with $N$.
+Second, investigations of MoSe$_2$ monolayers decoupled from a graphene monolayer by ultrathin hexagonal boron nitride (hBN) spacers reveals that a two layer-thick hBN spacer suffices to fully decouple MoSe$_2$ from graphene.
+These results strongly indicate that the dominant transfer mechanism for bright excitons is very short range (sub-nm) and implies charge tunneling.
+In addition, by comparing our experimental results to an electrodynamic model~\cite{SMnote}, we argue that even if dipole-dipole mediated (F\"orster-type) energy transfer (FRET) has no sizeable impact on bright excitons, this mechanism contributes to PL quenching by accelerating the relaxation of hot excitons through efficient transfer to graphene layers, with a rate that appreciably depends on $N$.
+Our work sheds new light on charge and energy transfer mechanisms at ultrashort (sub-nm) distances and is a strong impetus to further develop existing theoretical frameworks to address charge and energy transfer in the charge tunneling regime.